Gray Atkins: 2026

+Sheila later informs Gray that Ian has received a prison sentence of eight months and that she has agreed to pay for Ian's appeal.
+Gray warns her that Chelsea will ignore her as soon as she fills her financial needs.
+Gray then spots Ian arriving at his prison, signalling a vendetta.
+Ian is unnerved to meet Gray in prison but to his surprise, Gray defends him against other inmates and fixes his broken glasses.
+Gray is later outraged when Ian reveals that Chelsea shouted at Jordan on the night of the incident and was flirting with men.
+Gray later manipulates Sheila into bringing Jordan to the prison to visit him, which she does by stealing Jordan's passport.
+Gray enjoys bonding with his son and plans to take Jordan away from Chelsea and have him live with Sheila.
+Although Sheila is uncertain, she changes her mind when a furious Chelsea slaps her after discovering she took Jordan to visit Gray.
+After manipulating Ian into asking Chelsea for a visit, Gray horrifies Chelsea after coming face-to-face with her at the prison.
+Gray orchestrates a prison riot, forcing the visitors to stay in prison.
+Meanwhile, Sheila abducts Jordan and takes him to an airport, but he is rescued by Kim, Chelsea, and Denise Fox (Diane Parish).
+Gray blames Ian for the failure of the plan and during a scuffle between the pair, Ian accidentally stabs Gray.
+Although Ian gets Gray medical attention, he is devastated when he realises the incident could increase his prison sentence.
+Meanwhile, Chelsea visits Gray at the prison hospital and tells him she is not afraid of him anymore and that he will never win against her.

 Reception

 Awards and nominations

 Smith won various awards and nominations for his portrayal of Gray.
 At the 2019 I Talk Telly Awards, he was nominated for "Best Soap Newcomer", losing to Max Bowden (Ben Mitchell, EastEnders).
 Smith and Plummer were nominated for "Best Soap Partnership" at the 2020 I Talk Telly Awards, but lost to Ian Bartholomew and Shelley King (Geoff Metcalfe and Yasmeen Nazir, Coronation Street).
 Smith was shortlisted for "Best Villain" at the 2020 Inside Soap Awards.
 Smith won "Best Villain" at the 2021 Version Soap Awards.
 The scene where Gray kills Chantelle was nominated for "Must-See Moment" at the 2021 British Academy Television Awards, but lost to Diversity's Britain's Got Talent performance based on the events of 2020.
 He was nominated for "Best Villain" at the 2021 Inside Soap Awards, losing to Paige Sandhu (Meena Jutla, Emmerdale).
 He was nominated at the following 2022 Inside Soap Awards, again losing to Sandhu.
 He was nominated for "Villain of the Year" at the 2022 British Soap Awards, losing to Maximus Evans (Corey Brent, Coronation Street).